develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 > While Rust doesn't have a built-in GC, it relies on the same **RAII** built into the language and makes freeing used memory automatic for us based on the scope of variables and is much more safer than C or C++.

 >> Memory safety bugs lead to memory leaks.

+## Deallocating
+> Note: In C++, this pattern of deallocating resources at the end of an item’s lifetime is sometimes called Resource Acquisition Is Initialization (RAII).
+The drop function in Rust will be familiar to you if you’ve used RAII patterns.

+## Double Free
+> This is a problem: when s2 and s1 (s2 is copied s1 means 2different pointer and the same data) go out of scope, they will both try to free the same memory.
+This is known as a double free error and is one of the memory safety bugs we mentioned previously.
+Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

 ## Glossery